tas33n/DroidWright/README.md

 ---

+> **Note:** This repository currently hosts placeholder assets only.
+The full DroidWright source code will be published soon; for now this space is being used as a placeholder and for bug tracking.

 ## Why We Built This

 Let's be honest - most automation apps on the Play Store are pretty limited.
 They give you basic click-and-swipe actions with rigid templates, but when you need real control and flexibility, they fall short.
 That's why we built DroidWright.